adps/anomaly-aie-lstm/README.md

   ssh_password: password # Change this to your chosen password
 ```

-The run on hardware, use:
+To run on hardware, use:

 ```sh
 make run_hw